whoisfpc/com.whoisfpc.consolevariable/README.md

         "com.whoisfpc.consolevariable": "https://github.com/whoisfpc/com.whoisfpc.consolevariable.git",
     }
 ```
-2. For any static int variables, add below attribute.
+2. For any static `int` or `float` variables, add below attribute.
 The CVarAttribute accept two parameters, the first is name for console varialbe, and the second is description for that.
 ```csharp
 using ConsoleVariable;